111 Influencer Marketing Statistics That Actually Mean Something For Your Brand

 The Ongoing Challenges

-So, directing your company’s resources to influencer marketing means you are effectively shifting from bottom-of-the-funnel [transactional] sales to focusing on the long game - wooing people into your funnel by building the relationship.
-Making that shift makes it tough to measure direct financial ROI.
+So, directing your company’s resources to influencer marketing means you are effectively shifting from bottom-of-the-funnel [transactional] sales to focusing on your long game - wooing people into your funnel by building and nurturing relationships, cultivating younger users to become lifelong buyers, fortifying your reputation as the go-to source for whatever it is you do or sell.
+That shift in mindset is tough for many brands to justify, but thinking long-term about your marketing strategy is CRUCIAL to your continued success.

 15. By and large, marketers name measuring ROI as the most challenging part of social media marketing, with 61% of those surveyed saying it was their top challenge.